History of North Macedonia: 2010s–2020s

 The Macedonian and Greek foreign ministers, Nikola Dimitrov and Nikos Kotzias, sign the Prespa agreement before Prime Ministers Zoran Zaev and Alexis Tsipras.

 In June 2017, Zoran Zaev of Social Democratic Union of Macedonia (SDSM) became new Prime Minister six months after early elections.
 The new center-left government ended 11 years of conservative VMRO-DPMNE rule led by former Prime Minister Nikola Gruevski.

 On 9 May 2015 the 2015 Kumanovo clashes were series of shootouts which erupted during a raid between the Macedonian police and an armed group identifying itself as the National Liberation Army (NLA).
 They began on 9 May 2015 in the northern Macedonian town of Kumanovo.
 During the shootings, 8 Macedonian policemen and 10 of the militants were killed, while 37 officers were wounded and hospitalized.
 The shooting ended on 10 May 2015, in an operation by the Macedonian police, in which 30 militants were arrested and charged with terrorism-related charges by the Macedonian authorities.

 In June 2018, the Prespa agreement was reached between the governments of Greece and the then-Republic of Macedonia to rename the latter the Republic of North Macedonia, or North Macedonia for short.
 This agreement, after it had been accepted by the respective legislatures of both countries, came into effect on 12 February 2019, thus ending the disputes.

 Stevo Pendarovski (SDSM) was sworn in as North Macedonia's new president in May 2019.
 The early parliamentary elections took place on 15 July 2020.
-Zoran Zaev has served as the Prime Minister of the Republic of North Macedonia again since August 2020.
+Bulgaria effectively blocked the accession negotiations in December 2020 bringing up disputes on history and language.
 Prime Minister Zoran Zaev announced his resignation after his party, the Social Democratic Union, suffered losses in local elections in October 2021.
 After internal party leadership elections, Dimitar Kovačevski succeeded him as leader of the SDSM on 12 December 2021, and was sworn in as Prime Minister of North Macedonia on 16 January 2022, securing a 62–46 confidence vote in Parliament for his new SDSM-led coalition cabinet.
+A French proposal for unblocking negotiations if North Macedonia writes the Bulgarian minority in the constitution and criminalizes anti-Bulgarian hate speech was agreed by both countries in 2022, but constitutional changes require at least two-thirds majority in the national parliament which SDSM couldn't secure.

+In the 2024 elections unrest over the failed EU accession led to a loss over the conservative VMRO-DPMNE with new Prime Minister Hristijan Mickoski refusing to appease the French proposal or any Bulgarian demand until Ethnic Macedonians in Bulgaria gain representation equal to that of other minorities.